ReneOlsthoorn/Ground/README.md

 preventing unrecognized programs from running.
 Apple already has this feature.
 Several services that I created myself would not run on Windows 11.
 After investigation, I noticed that the Smart App Control prevented the services from running.
 Fortunately it could be deactived, but this is again a feature I don't want.
-Windows is moving away from the old free `Personal Computer` idea towards a controlled AI cloud computer.
+Windows is moving away from the old free `Personal Computer` idea towards a subscription based AI cloud computer.
-Give me my freedom back!
-My search for a new Free OS has been triggered!
+If we are not careful, in the future we will no longer own our own computing power and technology.
+Many users want their freedom back and are on mass looking for a new Free OS.
+Most definately the users that don't have the required TPM 2.0 that Windows 11 requires will be looking for a new OS.

 ### CachyOS : Playing Steam games on Linux
 Did you ever see CachyOS?
 It is a great Linux distribution that can play Steam games and is very user friendly.